alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 The `self-listing-helper-v3a` contract enables the creation of trading pools on the ALEX DEX through two distinct mechanisms: a permissioned flow and a permissionless flow.

+## Permissioned

-In the **permissioned flow**, pre-approved tokens can create pools by following a guided process through the ALEX UI.
-These tokens must be whitelisted and have sufficient anchor token liquidity.
-Each pool must pair a pre-approved anchor token (`token-x`) with a user-provided token (`token-y`), which is the asset being newly listed.
+In the **permissioned flow**, pools can be created with pre-approved tokens by following a guided process through the ALEX UI.
+Each pool must pair an **anchor token** (`token-x`) with a user-provided token (`token-y`), which is the asset being newly listed (**listed token**).
+Both anchor and listed tokens must be approved by the ALEX team.

+## Permissionless

-In the **permissionless flow**, any user can list a new token (`token-y`) by deploying a wrapper contract that matches an approved template.
+In the **permissionless flow**, users can list a new token (`token-y`) by deploying a wrapper contract that matches an approved template, and without requiring the approval step.
 The pool is formed against an existing, governance-approved `token-x`.
 The contract includes a verification system to ensure the integrity of the deployment: it reconstructs and validates the original contract transaction using Merkle proofs and block data, confirming that the wrapper is trustworthy.
 Once verification succeeds, the token is dynamically approved and a pool is created.

+## Additional Capabilities

 The contract also supports: